sygnaltech/webflow-util/docs/webflow-data/dictionary/index.md

 # tabs: webflow-table
 ---

-This feature enables you to populate specific values on a page, from a remote data source.
+WFU macro expansion allows you to populate specific values in your Webflow pages, from a remote data source.

-Insert text strings, numeric values, or calculated spreadsheet results anywhere you like in your Webflow site.
+Insert text strings, numeric values, or calculated spreadsheet results anywhere you like.

-Values are stored in a JSON array.
+Values are stored in a dictionary-style JSON array.